wonderfan/test/blockchain/go-internals.md

 Profiling and benchmarking should be part of earlier stages when the code is still in baking stage and not merged into production.

+## Runtime

+The differences between runtime code and normal codes are articulated by document.
+The runtime includes concepts and its interfaces.
+The core part of runtime is scheduler.
+The go routine is the target which scheduler cares about.
+The label is composed of key and value two fields.

+The binary is in the format of ELF and it is read and parsed.